anitazng/cs3245-hw2/README.txt

     1. Figure out how to parse Boolean expressions (take a look at Dijkstra's Shunting yard algo)
     2. Parse each query and use our constructed index to obtain the results (docIDs)
     3. Write the results into the output file, one line per query, each docID separated by a single space

+We are using size 2 MB blocks.
+There is a total of 7769 documents, which has a total size of 6.311 MB.
+The block sizes are 2.003 MB, 2.000 MB, 2.000 MB, and 0.308 MB for a total of 4 blocks.